SlowBubble/video-spreadsheet/README.md

 - Export: When the user press `x`, open up a prompt with the serialized project data selected, so that the user can copy it.
   - If the user then press cancel, then nothing happens
   - If the user press enter in the prompt (after possibly changing it), then the editor should treat that as serialized project data and deserialize and load it as the current project.

+# M3f
+- Add a name (string) field for the command that defaults to ''.
+  - When a user press enter on the asset column, and the asset field is already populated, then open a prompt to edit the name field instead.
+  - If the name field is non-empty, then display the name instead of the asset in the asset column.

 # M2 implementation
 Get it working with a 1 small overlap